|Fuel Type||Engine Capacity||Transmission Type||Power||Torque||Fuel Efficiency|

 In terms of features, the Royal Enfield Classis boasts of analogue dials for the speedometer and the battery voltage.
 Information about low fuel and engine oil is relayed via tell-tale lights.
 A proper fuel gauge is sorely missed by owners and only recently, the Classic range was updated with dual-channel ABS.
 For suspension, the bike is fitted with 35mm front forks and 5-step adjustable twin rear springs.
 The front headlight is fitted with a conventional bulb which is a 60W/55W, halogen type.

 When it comes to safety, the Classic 350 comes fitted with 280mm discs up front and another 240mm disc at the rear, which provide adequate braking power.
-Dual-channel ABS is now available.
+Dual-channel ABS is now standard.
 The bike is equipped with 90/90 section front rubber that sits comfortably on the 19-inch spoke whereas the 110/90 section rear tyre sits on an 18-inch spoke-type wheel.